 - your email address

 - your password(s).

 What counts as personal data may include more than you initially realise – our guide explains what personal data is according to UK data protection law.

 What is a data protection data breach?

-A personal data breach is when personal data protected under General Data Protection Regulation (GDPR) data protection law is accidentally or deliberately destroyed, lost, altered, disclosed or accessed as a result of a security incident.
+A personal data breach is when protected personal data is accidentally or deliberately destroyed, lost, altered, disclosed or accessed without permission, usually as a result of a security incident.

 Personal data breaches you most often hear about are those where an unauthorised third party, such as a hacker, has gained access.
 Another data protection breach example is when technology containing personal data is lost or stolen.

 But it's also a personal data breach when companies send your personal data to someone else without your consent, or when your data is altered without your permission.